OussamaZi2/ArduinoDinoRun/README.md

 ```

 # Start !
+First run the following commands in your terminal :
 ```sh
 $ node server.js
 ```
-then lunch the electron app by the following commands in your terminal .
+Then lunch the electron app by the following commands in your terminal .
 ```sh
 $ npm start
 ```